umr-ds/DR4DNA/README.md

 While most of the functions are fast enough to be used in real-time, the automatic repair can take a long time if the input file is large and does not contain a file-wide checksum.
 All included example files that can be automatically repaired could be repaired in less than 5 minutes on a typical desktop pc.
+Typically, the automatic repair will take a few seconds to a few minutes, depending on the number of chunks, the number of corrupt packets and the number of random permutations to perform.
+It should be noted, that the complexity of our approach can be reduced by using a belief-propagation based approach instead of Gaussian elimination.

 ## Overview